Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Main results

 for some smooth functions $g : \Theta_T \rightarrow H_T$ related to the dictionary of features and where $q$ is the conjugate of $p$ in the sense that $1/q +1/p = 1$.

 The assumptions on the regularity of the dictionary, the regularity of the limit kernel and the proximity to the limit kernel are the same as those from \cite[Theorem 2.1]{butucea22}.
 Regarding the noise, we only require that it belongs almost surely to $L^q(\nu,H_T)$.
 We highlight that the Theorem below is proven under the existence of certificate functions.
-Those certificates generalize that of \cite[Theorem 2.1]{butucea22}.
+Those certificates generalize those of \cite[Theorem 2.1]{butucea22}.
 (In particular, they reduce to those in \cite{butucea22} when $\nu$ is a Dirac measure.)
 A construction of certificates has been proposed in \cite{golbabaee2020off} for the case where $\nu$ is the counting measure.
-Our construction is slightly different and covers the general case where $\nu$ can be any finite positive measure, see Remark \ref{rem:comparison_construction_certificate}.
+Our construction is slightly different and covers the general case where $\nu$ can be any finite positive measure, see Remark D.4. of the supplementary material.
 We shall give in Section \ref{sec:construction_certificates} sufficient conditions for their existence.
-It turns out that we can construct such certificates provided the elements of the set $\cq^\star$ defined in \eqref{eq:Q} are pairwise separated with respect to a Riemannian metric.
-We remark that the separation does not depend on the space $(\spi, \mathcal{F},\nu)$.
-In particular, in the example where $\spi$ is a finite set of cardinal $n$, increasing $n$ does not improve or deteriorate the separation.
+For all $\idx \in \spi$, we note $\cq^\star(\idx)$ the finite set of the parameters of the active features appearing in $Y(\idx)$.
+We assume that the unknown number of active features $s$ in the observation $Y$ is bounded by a constant $K$, that is: